7 Ways To Help You Learn How To Operate Volumetric Concrete Mixers

-- Onsite training.
-A factory service technician will come to your location and train you in the proper way to do calibration, maintenance, and operation.
-With hands on training, you will start pouring to learn the basics and your service technician will also show you how to washout the mixer which is a critical area of daily operations.
+Operators train on-site with a service technician and learn the appropriate way to calibrate, maintain, and operate the unit.
+With hands-on training, you will start pouring to learn the basics.
+The technician also demonstrates how to wash out the mixer — a critical area of daily operations.
 The more time you run the unit, the easier it becomes and more natural it feels.

-- Training Class.
-Our factory offers a spring and fall class on operation, calibration, and maintenance, with these classes you will learn the steps to running your unit.
-You can get some hands on experience with a unit too and these classes are good to use with onsite training.
+Cemen Tech offers a spring and fall class on operation, calibration, and maintenance.
+With these classes, you’ll learn the steps to running a unit along with hands-on experience.
+These classes are a good complement to on-site training.

-- Attend an ACI (American Concrete Institute) Field Technician Grade 1 class.
-You will learn how to test concrete, understand slump, the importance of controlling the water-cement ratio, and the proper way to take cylinders and how to handle them.
-Using a concrete testing lab is another way to get proper cylinders and test data.
-This class will help you better understand what concrete is and what high quality concrete looks like.
+Learn how to test concrete, understand slump, the importance of controlling the water-cement ratio, and the proper way to take cylinders and how to handle them.
+Using a concrete testing lab is another way to receive proper cylinders and test data.
+This class helps operators better understand what concrete is and what high-quality concrete looks like.
 Check out what ACI offers for guides.

-- Use the VMMB (Volumetric Mixer Manufacturers Bureau) for basic resources.
-Click here to view VMMB white papers.
-Look for the VMMB registration plate on your volumetric mixer, only volumetric mixers that are built to meet these VMMB Standards, and pass all of the required tests, are eligible to receive and display the VMMB registered rating plate.
-Each of these is numbered, and cannot be transferred to another unit.
-This plate is a guarantee that the unit it represents met all of the requirements for capacity, accuracy, and consistency that have been established for the industry at the time of manufacture.
+Look for the Volumetric Mixer Manufacturers Bureau (VMMB) registration plate on your volumetric mixer.
+Only volumetric mixers built to meet these standards and pass all required tests are eligible to receive and display the registered rating plate.
+Each plate is numbered and can’t be transferred to another unit.
+It’s a guarantee that the represented unit met all requirements for capacity, accuracy, and consistency established for the industry at the time of manufacture.

-- Get the PCA (Portland Cement Association) Design and Control of Concrete Mixtures handbook.
-This is handbook goes through all the fundamentals of concrete, aggregates, cement, admixtures, testing, weather cold and hot, curing methods, and special types of concrete.
+This handbook goes through all the fundamentals of concrete, aggregates, cement, admixtures, testing, weather cold and hot, curing methods, and special types of concrete.